Azure How Many Functions In One Function App

 Azure Function App Multiple Functions

 In the Azure Function world, An Azure Function App can contain multiple individual Azure Functions.
-If you will go a little in-depth, Azure Function App provides the execution context for all the individual Azure Functions that exist inside the Azure Function App.
-In that execution context, actually your Individual function runs.
+If you go a little in-depth, Azure Function App provides the execution context for all the Azure Functions inside the Azure Function App.
+In that execution context, your function runs.

 Note: One important point to note down here is, All the Individual functions inside the Azure Function App must be developed with the same language.

-The behavior of the Azure Function App is applied to each individual Azure Functions that are present inside the Azure Function App.
-Another important thing to note down here is All the individual functions inside an Azure function App share the same resources, per instance as the function App scales.
-Each function inside the Azure function App is deployed and scaled together.
+The behavior of the Azure Function App is applied to each Azure Function present inside the Azure Function App.
+Another essential thing to note here is that All the individual functions inside an Azure Function App share the same resources per instance as the function App scales.
+Each function inside the Azure Function App is deployed and scaled together.

-One more thing to keep in mind is all the functions inside the Function App share the same pricing plan, runtime version, and deployment method, etc. For individual functions, you can define their separate connection string and Application settings for each one.
+One more thing to remember is that all the functions inside the Function App share the same pricing plan, runtime version, deployment method, etc. For individual functions, you can define their separate connection string and Application settings for each one.

 Multiple Azure Functions In One Class